Multimedia Technology Wiki: Component Description

 • Supports advanced features such as deblocking filter, ROI, motion vector, etc.

-• Software Encoder (all platforms):
+• Software Encoder (All Platforms):

-• Based on OpenH264 open source project
+• Based on the OpenH264 open source project

 Encoding Performance Comparison